 Real LIFE.
 Real DEBT.

-On April 11, 2018, two days before his 31st birthday, Khiem had paid off his final balance.
+“It got to a point where I was throwing $900 to $1,200 a month at my student loans.”On April 11, 2018, two days before his 31st birthday, Khiem had paid off his final balance.
 He was officially debt-free.

-Now he’s putting any extra money toward savings.
+“It was probably one of the best days of my life.”Now he’s putting any extra money toward savings.
 In less than two months after going debt-free, he was able to save $4,000.

 “Keep a tally of how much debt you’re taking on.
 Read the fine print to make sure you understand the repayment terms.
 Once you get your first job, you want to use your income to build a life you enjoy, not pay off your student loans.”